spinofsf/SDC-behavioral-cloning/README.md

     model.add(Dense(1))

 ```
 Here is a visualization of network and output from the model that shows the parameters in each layer.
-In total there are ~750K parameters that are trained.
+As shown below, there are ~750K parameters that are trained in the network.

 ![alt text](./writeup_images/conv_net.png)

 ```python